adriannier/applescript-Nudge-My-Window/README.md

 ### Resizing

-These commands resize the window while keeping it position.
+These commands resize the window while keeping its position.

 `max width`
 `max height`